AdobeDocs/media-analytics.en/help/implementation/edge/prerequisites-edge.md

 1. **Obtain the media tracking server URL**<br>
 Ask your Customer Journey Analytics Representative for the media tracking server URL. <!-- This is the `collection-api-server` URL for the Mobile SDK, the JavaScript SDK, and the non-collection-api tracking server for Roku.
 Domain names for API implementation is: `[your_namespace].hb-api.omtrdc.net`. -->

-1. **Install Media Analytics with Edge**<br>
+1. **Implement the Streaming Media Collection Add-on using the Edge Network**<br>
-Follow the steps in [Install Media Analytics with Experience Platform Edge](/help/implementation/edge/implementation-edge.md).
+Follow the steps in [Implement the Streaming Media Collection Add-on using the Edge Network](/help/implementation/edge/implementation-edge.md).